-Masami Koda (lives in Bothell, WA) was born in Kobe, Japan and works primarily in glass with elements of jewelry fabrication.
-She explores the relationship between human beings and nature that exists on the outskirts of awareness and perception.
-Her pieces serve as a magnified impact of human presence upon a delicately formed representation of nature.
-Koda was educated at the Pilchuck School of Glass and Cleveland Institute of Arts.
-She earned a BFA in Art from Osaka University of Arts, and received an MFA in glass from the New York State College of Ceramics at Alfred University, both with full scholarships.
-In 2007 Koda was awarded Artist Trust/ Washington State Arts Commissions fellowship.
-Koda is represented by the William Traver Gallery and has solo exhibitions there dating back to 1998.
+Masami was educated at the Pilchuck School of Glass and Cleveland Institute of Arts.
+She earned a BFA in art from Osaka University of Arts, and she received an MFA in ceramics from the New York State College of Ceramics at Alfred University, both with full scholarships.
+In 1996, Masami was awarded three separate grants from the Japan Foundation, Consulate General of Japan, and Japanese Association of Northeast Ohio.
+She is represented by the William Traver Gallery and has solo exhibitions there dating back to 1998.